Maybe you're in a high-flying corporate career, or you've dedicated yourself to nonprofit work, teaching or caring for the sick.

 - If you leave your job, you can generally roll your 401(k) into a new employer plan or into a rollover IRA.

-Individuals will continue to fund 403(b) plans with pretax earnings, up to $15,500 per person in 2007 and $20,500 for those 50 or older.
+Individuals can fund 403(b) plans with pretax earnings, up to $17,500 per person in 2014 and $23,000 for those 50 or older if the plan has a catchup provision.
 Earnings grow tax-deferred.
 It's not common for employers to contribute to a 403(b) on behalf of workers.
-Moreover, 403(b) plans have been criticized for being riddled with hefty fees and for being heavily invested in annuities that don't generate enough income for individuals to amass adequate wealth.
+Moreover, 403(b) plans have been criticized in the past for being riddled with hefty fees and for being heavily invested in annuities that don't generate enough income for individuals to amass adequate wealth.